ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Bursty traffic can often lead to temporally-correlated packet losses; in turn, this can lead to suboptimal responses from congestion controllers in protocols running inside the tunnel.
-To avoid this, endpoints SHOULD strive to avoid increasing burstiness of IP traffic; they SHOULD NOT queue packets in order to increase batching beyond the minimal amount required to take advantage of hardware offloads.
+To avoid this, IP proxying endpoints SHOULD strive to avoid increasing burstiness of IP traffic; they SHOULD NOT queue packets in order to increase batching beyond the minimal amount required to take advantage of hardware offloads.

 When the protocol running inside the tunnel uses congestion control (e.g.,
 {{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested